franpanteli/Python-Bootcamp-Module-9-Modules-and-Packages-in-Python/README.md

    - [Useful_Info_Notebook.ipynb](Jupyter%20Notebooks%20-%20Modules%20and%20Packages/Useful_Info_Notebook.ipynb)

-2. **Notes on Videos - Module 9 Modules and Packages in Python:**
-   This section contains PDF notes summarising the key points from the video lectures in Module 9.
+2. **Notes on Videos - Module 9 Modules and Packages in Python:** this section contains PDF notes summarising the key points from the video lectures in Module 9.
    - [1 of 3 Pip Install and PyPi](Notes%20on%20Videos%20-%20Module%209%20Modules%20and%20Packages%20in%20Python/1%20of%203%20Pip%20Install%20and%20PyPi.pdf)
    - [2 of 3 Modules and Packages](Notes%20on%20Videos%20-%20Module%209%20Modules%20and%20Packages%20in%20Python/2%20of%203%20Modules%20and%20Packages.pdf)
    - [3 of 3 \_\_name\_\_ and "\_\_main\_\_"](Notes%20on%20Videos%20-%20Module%209%20Modules%20and%20Packages%20in%20Python/3%20of%203%20__name__%20and%20__main__.pdf)

 3. **Slides:**
-   This section contains the slides used in the video lectures.
+   this section contains the slides used in the video lectures.
    - [Modules and Packages Slides](Modules%20and%20Packages%20Slides.pdf)

 ### To Clone This Repository